jmanchuck/FDTD-EM-Solver/README.md

 2D_Solver_Test
 ==============

-### EM Solver in 2D, in testing...
+### EM Solver in 2D, official version!
 Requires numpy, matplotlib

 ### Change Log

-* 30/10/2019 added stuff
+* 30/10/2019 Intiated
+* 16/11/2019 Migrated; changed to OOP style, added user usage sample

 ### TODO

-* Add epsilon and mu matrices
-* Change matrix algebra method
+* Plane wave excitation
+* Save images as gif functionality
+* Oscillating pulse (should inherit Pulse class)

 ### Questions

-* When adding Gaussian source to H field, do we immediately use update equations on E_x and E_y using this value?

-* Should we try to normalise our values?
-How to choose a Gaussian such that we have good values to look at?

-* How to test whether our update equations are working well?

-* How does the vector/matrix addition work in Matlab?
+#### Measuring entropy?
+1. Use reflecting walls such that energy is conserved
+2. Collect all values in the matrix
+3. Use some method to measure the standard deviation between all points (or variance)
+4. Create plot over time of this value, can possibly be entropy